open-compensation-token-license/license-token-website/wikisrc/how-to-buy-nf-ts-on-get-gems.md

 1. **Verification**: Make sure to verify the NFT’s details and its appearance in your wallet.

 2. **NFT Storage Best Practices**: Store NFTs in a secure digital wallet.
 Consider using a hardware wallet for added security.
+For more on storing NFTs, check [How to Store NFTs](https://www.license-token.com/wiki/how-to-store-nf-ts).

 ## Tips for New Buyers